cobrateam/splinter/README.md

-splinter is based in [capybara](http://github.com/jnicklas/capybara)
+splinter - Python acceptance testing for web applications

+## development

+* Source hosted at {GitHub}[http://github.com/cobrateam/splinter].
+* Report issues on {GitHub Issues}[http://github.com/cobrateam/splinter/issues]

+Pull requests are very welcome!
+Make sure your patches are well tested.

-## running the tests
+### running the tests

 if you are using a virtualenv, all you need is:

     make test

-## community
+### community

 channel #cobrateam on irc.freenode.net

-## contributing to splinter

-1. fork and clone the project
-2. hack
-3. commit and push
-4. send a pull request

 ## documentation